 Unbeknownst to me, when I was admitted to the hospital that Saturday afternoon, I was headed to the literal Death Valley.
 I believe my story can provide some insight for others who might eventually find themselves in a similar unenviable position I found myself in.
 Fortunately (for you) I was unconscious during much of that 3 1/2 month hospital stay, so obviously this will not be a day-by-day recount (but Tracy did leave an email trail to help out some of my memory “gaps”).

-It also seems that Tracy has some delightful photos of me to go with the story (as you can see by the cover photo, I doubt GQ will be giving me a call soon).
+It also seems that Tracy kept some delightful photos of me to go along with the story (as you can see by the cover photo, I doubt GQ will be giving me a call soon).
 Although I nearly died, the story does have a lot of funny moments (and a happy ending), so enjoy.